 For a complete list of hiking opportunities at Grand Canyon National Park, as well as information on guided and group recreational and educational hikes, visit:

 Grand Canyon National Park Website

-It’s a trek you’ll never forget – begin by searching the listings for more information.
+It’s a trek you’ll never forget – begin by exploring the listings below for more information: